May 10, 2018 – WATCH AND THINK: The Crossing

 The film club Watch and Think was targeting especially university students with the aim to deepen their knowledge about migration and integration of migrants in Slovakia.
 Event was open by the short discussion with the host Jaroslav Mihálik and the guest Jozef Lenč, which was commenting the current issues connected with migration crisis.
 For this purpose was chosen the documentary Aj my sme tu doma/ We are at home here created by IOM in 2013.
 Documentary shows mainly the attitudes towards the migrants in Slovakia through specific personal stories of Palestinian doctor, florist from Ukraine and business man from Vietnam.
 This stories should help the students feel the reality of the everyday life of the migrants in Slovakia.

-The main aim of the workshop was to explain how the asylum policy works in different European countries.
+The main aim of the workshops was to explain how the asylum policy works in different European countries.
 As an example, they used the current migration crisis and how the countries especially the Visegrad countries dealing with these problems.
 The workshop was run by Ondřej Filipec and Martin Hrabálek, which both offered their view on possible solutions of European Asylum policy.
 They also focused on the differences of the terminology and the use of terms migrant, refugee and asylum seeker and how the media and politicians often use them in different meanings which they are not related to, what can create a confusion among public.
+Second workshop was aimed at push and pull factors of the 2015 migraiton crisis with special refernece to war issues of refuges and the role of the EU in wider context.

 November 23, 2016 – Round Table MIGRATION WAVE: CAUSES AND CONSEQUENCES